How To Increase Content Consumption With A Re-Engager Campaign

-How we got 183% more engagement
+How we increased B2B content consumption and got 183% more engagement

 For our new eBook, The Website of the Future, we tried something new.
-We decided to split the eBook into more digestible chapter based assets, rather than distributing it as one giant PDF.
+We decided to split the eBook into more digestible chapter-based assets, rather than distributing it as one giant PDF.

-This presented us with a unique opportunity: any time someone engages with one of the chapters of our eBook, PathFactory’s content engagement data allows us to determine exactly who has read which parts and for how long.
+This presented us with a unique opportunity: any time someone engages with one of the chapters of our eBook, PathFactory’s content consumption and engagement data allows us to determine exactly who has read which parts and for how long.
 Because all of this data then passes over to marketing automation platforms, we could set up automated campaigns using this information.